 A. [Laughs loudly.]
 I disagree!
 If you are looking at this Douglas fir tree, fresh green and budding now in the spring, it enters your eyes and your awareness instantly -- as do the white clouds, the sudden bark of a dog and the quiet buzzing of bees as they fly from blossom to blossom on the rhododendron bush.
 Likewise, the sound of my voice enters your ears instantly -- you don't have to think about it.
 Do you?

-If a bolt of lightning were to strike next to you right this instant, you would leap out of your chair and overturn your glass of beer without any thinking going on at any level whatever.
+If a bolt of lightning were to strike nearby right this instant, you would leap up and overturn your bowl of tea without any thinking going on at any level whatever.
 Your nervous system and your whole body and your whole mind would just react to the lightning bolt without having to process it, or entertain any concept or idea about it, or decide whether it might be a good or a bad thing.

-This instantaneous response to the world before any thinking is what the Japanese called Mushin, and it is the basis of Zen.
+This instantaneous response to the world before any thinking is what the Japanese called Mushin, or No-Mind, and it is the whole basis of Zen.